Itai-Nelken/Pi-Assistant/README.md

 ## Known issues and bugs
 * updater might not work, if it fails you have to reinstall to get the new version
-* if you installed when the name was system-tools, then after updating to the version after the rename the script won't work.
+* if you installed when the name was system-tools, then after updating to the version after the rename the icons won't change.

 ## To do: